wnim/uvm-log-colors-for-vim/README.md

 # installation
-download the file and put into ~/.vim/syntax/log.vim
+download the log.vim file and put into ~/.vim/syntax/log.vim

 Then add this to your ~/.vimrc configuration file:

 ```
 syntax on